zouppen/valo/README-udp.txt

   00 00 00 00 00 00 00 01 FF FF 00

-To put do the following two operations in a single packet.
+To put do the preceding two operations in a single packet:

   00 00 00 00 00 00 00 00 FF FF FF 00 00 00 00 00 00 00 01 FF FF 00